balena-os/balena-supervisor/docs/API.md

 Introduced in supervisor v1.8.
 Returns the application running on the device
 The app is a JSON object that contains the following:
-* `appId`: The id of the app as per the Resin API.
+* `appId`: The id of the app as per the balenaCloud API.
 * `commit`: Application commit that is running.
 * `imageId`: The docker image of the current application build.
 * `containerId`: ID of the docker container of the running app.